IvanZhuck/iz-md-pages/readme.txt

 * **Developer-Friendly & Extensible**: Over 15 WordPress filter hooks allowing full customization of template rendering, block conversions, custom placeholder evaluation, and final page output.
 * **High Performance**: Pure PHP conversion with no external dependencies or remote API calls.

+== How to contribute ==

+If you would like to help with the development of this plugin, please visit its GitHub repository: [https://github.com/IvanZhuck/iz-md-pages](https://github.com/IvanZhuck/iz-md-pages).
+The repository contains the source code and tools for development.

 == Installation ==

 ### Automatic Installation